-“This gives us a shot at doing something a little different,” said Sen. John Sapien, D-Corrales, sponsor of the measure.
+“This give us a shot at doing something a little different,” said Sen. John Sapien, a Corrales Democrat and the sponsor of the measure.

 The proposal still must clear the Senate Finance Committee before reaching the full Senate for consideration.
 It would also need approval from the House and by voters.